joelkuiper/PathoLens/README.md

 # PathoLens

-⚠️ This is a learning experiment; please don’t take it too seriously.

 ## Task
 Given [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/), predict the pathogenicity of a variant.
 Many tools attempt to predict pathogenicity (e.g., CADD), and it is generally considered a hard problem because signal comes from diverse molecular and biological factors.